 In essence, by creating Atomic as a standalone brand, it frees the team to create beers that wouldn’t sit right within the broad appeal parameters under which Gage Roads operates.
 That said, just as Gage brands like Single Fin are there to ease drinkers into craftier realms of the beer world, the intention with the offshoot is to demystify hoppier beers for the vast majority of drinkers yet to encounter their first IPA.

 Possibly the most exciting part of the project came to life in the second half of 2020, when the WA-based operation built a spiritual home for Atomic on the east coast, in the inner-city Sydney suburb of Redfern.
-It’s ground zero for experimentation and innovation for Atomic, as well as a fun way for people on the east coast to engage with Atomic’s beers.
+It’s ground zero for experimentation and innovation for Atomic, arguably best evidenced by their People's Choice win for Lemon Whip at the 2022 GABS, as well as a fun way for people on the east coast to engage with Atomic’s beers.

 From beer to brand to brewery, it’s been quite the opening decade for Atomic.
 And it feels like the story is really only just beginning.